- Ph.D. Boston College

-Onur Bayar, associate professor of finance, holds a Ph.D. in finance from Boston College, an M.S. in financial economics from Carnegie Mellon University, and a B.S. in industrial engineering.
+Onur Bayar, professor of finance, holds a Ph.D. in finance from Boston College, an M.S. in financial economics from Carnegie Mellon University, and a B.S. in industrial engineering.
 His research focuses on theoretical and empirical corporate finance with emphasis in IPOs, mergers & acquisitions, capital structure, entrepreneurial finance and venture capital and market microstructure.
 Dr. Bayar currently teaches Intermediate Corporate Finance (FIN 3023) and Entrepreneurial Business Finance (FIN 5853).

 - Corporate finance, security issuance, capital structure

 - “A Theory of Capital Structure, Price Impact and Long-Run Stock Returns Under Heterogeneous Beliefs,” with Thomas J. Chemmanur and Mark H. Liu, Review of Corporate Finance Studies, Vol. 4, No. 2, 2015, pp. 258-320.

 - “Liquidity Provision in a Limit Order Book Without Adverse Selection,” Journal of Economics and Business, Vol. 66, 2013, pp. 98-124.

 - “What Drives the Valuation Premium in IPOs Versus Acquisitions?
 An Empirical Analysis,” with Thomas J. Chemmanur, Journal of Corporate Finance, Vol. 18, No. 3, 2012, pp. 451-475.